tSwizzz/Crypto-Portraits/README.md

 NFTs will be held in the contract and withdrawable after voting period ends.
 Upon deployment, 3 NFTs will be minted to the first signer address on the Hardhat network (0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266).
 You can see how the website works by submitting these NFTs yourself.

-For just a simple view of the website:
+For just a simple view of the website: crypto-portraits.vercel.app

-1. cd frontend
-2. npm install
-3. "npm run dev", then copy 'Local' link and paste in URL

 For full functionality of website:
 Open terminal: